For Physicians. By Physicians.™

 • There is no antibody test to determine immunity

-• HPV vaccine has high efficacy in young persons not yet exposed to vaccine-type HPV
+• HPV vaccine has high efficacy in persons not yet exposed to vaccine-type HPV

 • Lower vaccine effectiveness may be expected in those with HPV risk factors